sanjar-notes/nodejs/home/4_resource_itineraries/2_Node_js_complete_guide_academind/20_File_uploads_and_downloads/321_Handling_Multipart_Formdata.md

 I added it globally (code): https://github.com/exemplar-codes/online-shop-nodejs-branches/commit/94dc6cc8bead1d08ebb6ccf291fbdf3ea4d9478f

+If using fetch, axios in a JS app, make sure payload is either string or FormData.
+See https://github.com/sanjar-notes/web_dev_fundamentals/issues/108

 ## What happens to other form fields
 No change in `req.body`, except type file ones are removed.
 Multer takes care of this.
 So simple fields are still accessible via `req.body.myFormField`.